jhipster/generator-jhipster/CONTRIBUTING.md

 ```

 Any line of the commit message cannot be longer 100 characters!
 This allows the message to be easier
-to read on Github as well as in various git tools.
+to read on GitHub as well as in various git tools.

 ### Header
 The Header contains a succinct description of the change: